 If you have used an Asus router before, you’ll feel right at home with this pair.
 Specifically, you can expect the following.

-- Universal setting restoration: Asus routers can use the setting backup files on one another.
-As a result, when you upgrade from one to another, just back up the old router’s settings to a file, then restore it to the new router.
-Most of your network’s configurations — including those of an AiMesh system — will remain the same with the new router.
+- Universal setting restoration: You can restore the backup settings of most Asus routers — so far, among those support AiMesh, all but the RT-AX89X and the Blue Cave — interchangeably.
+As a result, in an upgrade, you won’t need to program the new router from scratch.
+Most of your network’s configurations — including those of an AiMesh system — will migrate from the old router to the new one.
 Note, though, that it’s always better to set up the router from scratch to avoid possible setting conflicts.

 - A robust full web interface: Asus’s web user interface is one of my favorites.
 It’s intuitive and allows for in-depth customization.
 But the interface can be overwhelming for novice users.